pyrocko/pyrocko/doc/source/apps/colosseo/index.rst

 Start the forward model
 ---------------------------

-Start the forward modelling with:
+Start filling the scenario with forward modelled data:

 .. code-block:: sh